What to pack for Tahiti and Bora Bora ?

 Protection Against Sun and Humidity

-The Polynesian sun can be intense, especially on the water or beaches.
-Protect yourself effectively to avoid sunburn and dehydration.
+The Polynesian sun can be intense, especially on the water or at the beach.
+Proper protection is essential to avoid sunburn, dehydration, and heat exhaustion.

-It may be basic, but it’s your best protection against the tropical sun.
-Choose a wide-brimmed model to properly cover your face, neck, and shoulders during walks or boat trips.
+It may seem basic, but a hat is one of your best protections against the tropical sun.
+Choose a wide-brimmed model to effectively cover your face, neck, and shoulders during walks, excursions, or boat trips.

-Opt for high UV protection (category 3 or 4) — the light is intense, especially with the reflection on the lagoon.
-It’s not only more comfortable but also essential for your eyes.
+Opt for sunglasses with high UV protection (category 3 or 4).
+Sunlight is particularly strong in Polynesia, especially with reflections on the lagoon.
+Good sunglasses are not only more comfortable but also essential to protect your eyes.

-Choose a cream with high sun protection factor (SPF 50), water-resistant, and above all, reef-safe.
-The sun in Polynesia is no joke: between 10am and 4pm, it can literally burn you, especially if you’re coming from European winter.
-Apply regularly, even in the shade!
+Choose a sunscreen with a high protection factor (SPF 50), water-resistant, and above all, reef-safe.
+The sun in Polynesia is no joke: between 10 a.m. and 4 p.m., it can be extremely intense, especially if you’re arriving from a European winter.
+Apply sunscreen regularly, even when staying in the shade.

-Bring a reusable water bottle.
-Water isn’t drinkable everywhere, but there are plenty of accessible fountains, often near hotels or along roads — they’re marked with a small sign.
-And if you have doubts: always ask a local, they’ll know how to guide you.
+Bring a reusable water bottle with you.
+Water is not drinkable everywhere, but there are many accessible fountains, often located near hotels or along roads, and marked with a small sign.
+If you’re unsure, always ask a local for guidance.

 Footwear Adapted to Various Activities

-In Polynesia, your days will certainly be punctuated with excursions to meet rays and sharks, jungle hikes, or visits to local plantations.
+In Polynesia, your days will certainly be punctuated with lagoon excursions to meet rays and sharks, jungle hikes, or visits to local plantations.
+Having the right footwear will make all the difference between discomfort and total enjoyment.

-If you’ve planned to climb to the most beautiful viewpoints, explore the mountains of Moorea, or do a little nature expedition in Huahine or Raiatea, they quickly become your best allies.
-Choose a breathable, comfortable model that dries quickly.
+If you plan to reach breathtaking viewpoints, explore the mountains of Moorea, or venture into the lush landscapes of Huahine or Raiatea, lightweight hiking shoes will quickly become your best allies.
+Choose a breathable, comfortable model that dries quickly and offers good grip.

-We can’t say it enough: lagoons are as beautiful as they are sometimes treacherous for feet.
-Coral, sea urchins, sharp rocks… Reef shoes allow you to enjoy swimming in complete serenity, especially in shallow areas.
-A small precaution to avoid injuries and fully enjoy yourself.
+It cannot be said enough: lagoons are as beautiful as they are sometimes unforgiving to bare feet.
+Coral, sea urchins, and sharp rocks are common in shallow waters.
+Reef shoes allow you to swim and walk in complete serenity, preventing injuries and letting you fully enjoy the lagoon.

 Equipment for Water Activities

-Water is omnipresent in Tahiti and its islands: boat excursions, snorkeling, paddleboarding, swimming… You’ll need:
+Water is omnipresent in Tahiti and its islands: boat excursions, snorkeling, paddleboarding, swimming, and more.
+To fully enjoy these activities in comfort and safety, a few essentials are highly recommended.

 If you’re traveling to Tahiti and its islands for the first time, we’ve crafted the ultimate 7-day itinerary to help you experience the best of French Polynesia.
 You’ll get everything from whale watching to overwater bungalows, all while soaking in the local culture and breathtaking views.